JWBurgers/An_Introduction_to_Cryptography/Chapter 3 - Symmetric Cryptography.md

 ## Notes

 <a name="footnote1">1</a>.
+According to Seutonius, a shift cipher with a constant key value of 3 was used by Julius Caeser in his military communications.
+So A would always become D, B always E, C always F, and so on.
+This particular version of the Shift cipher has, thus, become known as the **Caesar Cipher** (though it is not really a cipher in the modern sense of the word, as the key value is constant).
+The Caesar cipher may have been secure in the first century BC, if Rome’s enemies were very unfamiliar with encryption.
+But it clearly would not be a very secure scheme in modern times.

+<a name="footnote2">2</a>.
 Jonathan Katz and Yehuda Lindell, *Introduction to Modern Cryptography*, CRC Press (Boca Raton, FL: 2015), p.
 7f.

+<a name="footnote3">3</a>.
+Internet Engineering Task Force, "Prohibiting RC4 Cipher Suites," RFC 7465, available at https://tools.ietf.org/html/rfc7465.

-<a name="footnote2">2</a>.
+<a name="footnote4">4</a>.
 The importance of probabilistic encryption was first emphasized by Shafi Goldwasser and Silvio Micali, “Probabilistic encryption,” *Journal of Computer and System Sciences*, 28 (1984), 270–99.

-<a name="footnote3">3</a>.
+<a name="footnote5">5</a>.
 See NSA, "Commercial National Security Algorithm Suite", https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm.

-<a name="footnote4">4</a>.
+<a name="footnote6">6</a>.
 The specific results discussed in this section are from Katz and Lindell, pp. 131–47.

-<a name="footnote5">5</a>.
+<a name="footnote7">7</a>.
 Technically, the definition of chosen cipher text attacks is different than the notion of non-malleability.
 But you can show that those two notions of security are equivalent.